Chrome Extension — Free to Install

 View all guides

-4 min read
+5 min read

-How to Get Excel-Like Shortcuts in Google Sheets
+How to Add ChatGPT to Google Sheets

 Ready to make Google Sheets feel like Excel?